NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/ehrenfest.md

 # [Ehrenfest molecular dynamics](@id ehrenfest-dynamics)

-The Ehrenfest method is a mixed quantum-classical dynamics (MQCD) method in which total wavefunction is factorized into slow (nuclear) variables, which are treated classically, and fast ones (electrons) which remain quantum-mechanical.
+The Ehrenfest method is a mixed quantum-classical dynamics method in which the total wavefunction is factorized into slow (nuclear) variables, which are treated classically, and fast ones (electrons) which remain quantum-mechanical.
 In the Ehrenfest method, nuclei move according to classical mechanics on a potential energy surface given by the expectation value of the electronic Hamiltonian.

+The time depedence of the electronic wavefunction is expanded into an adiabatic basis and follows the time-dependent Schr\"odinger equation.
 ```math
 i\hbar \dot{c}_i(t) = V_i(\mathbf{R}) c_i (t)
 - i\hbar \sum_j \dot{\mathbf{R}} \cdot \mathbf{d}_{ij}(\mathbf{R})c_j(t)